Entanglement cost for infinite-dimensional physical systems: Converse part: Optimality among all entanglement dilution protocols under separable operations

-To discuss continuity of entropic quantities in infinite dimensions, a conventional technique is to impose an energy constraint on the states.
-This can be done by introducing a Hamiltonian, i.e., a self-adjoint operator $H$.
-We can then impose the energy constraint on a state $\rho$ by assuming the existence of a finite constant $E>0$ representing an upper bound of the energy, i.e., \bb \Tr\qty[\rho H]\leq E. \ee Intuitively, for such an energy constraint to work as expected, we also need to avoid pathological Hamiltonians $H$.
+With that in mind, we can consider a state $\rho$ whose average energy with respect to a Hamiltonian $H$ is bounded by some constant $E\geq 0$, in the sense that \bb \Tr\qty[\rho H]\leq E. \ee Intuitively, for such an energy constraint to work as expected, we also need to avoid pathological Hamiltonians $H$.
 A mathematically convenient condition to avoid such a pathological behavior is the so-called Gibbs hypothesis, which guarantees that $H$ is associated with a well-defined thermal state at all temperatures.

 \begin{Def}[(Gibbs hypothesis)] A self-adjoint (possibly unbounded) operator $H$ on a separable Hilbert space $\mathcal{H}$ is called a \deff{grounded Hamiltonian} if the minimum of its spectrum is $0$.
 We say that $H$ satisfies the \deff{Gibbs hypothesis} if \bb \Tr\qty[e^{-\beta H}] < \infty \qquad \forall\ \beta > 0\, , \ee i.e., if $e^{-\beta H}$ is a trace-class operator for all $\beta>0$. \end{Def}